-- 1. Read and demonstrate an understanding of a variety of literary, informational, and graphic texts, using a range of strategies to construct meaning; - 2.
-Recognize a variety of text forms, text features, and stylistic elements and demonstrate understanding of how they help communicate meaning; - 3.
-Use knowledge of words and cueing systems to read fluently; - 4.
-Reflect on and identify their strengths as readers, areas for improvement, and the strategies they found most helpful before, during, and after reading.
+- 1. Reading for Meaning: read and demonstrate an understanding of a variety of literary, informational, and graphic texts, using a range of strategies to construct meaning; - 2.
+Understanding Form and Style: recognize a variety of text forms, text features, and stylistic elements and demonstrate understanding of how they help communicate meaning; - 3.
+Reading With Fluency: use knowledge of words and cueing systems to read fluently; - 4.
+Reflecting on Skills and Strategies: reflect on and identify their strengths as readers, areas for improvement, and the strategies they found most helpful before, during, and after reading.